Monasteries & Churches

 One of the best preserved Cistercian monasteries in Germany (with its rich glass window ornamentation) may be visited on the grounds of the ‘Center for Social Psychiatry Haina’.

 The ‘Friends of the Haina Monastery’ regularly offer guided tours which are subject to prior reservation.
-The monastery complex is open from Tuesday to Sunday and on public holidays from April to October (11 a.m. - 5 p.m.).
+The monastery complex is closed from first november 2021 till spring 2022.

 Contact: Haina Monastery: +49 6456 929743, Guide: +49 6456 245